-The first time a project is created, you need time for the creation of variables, functions, screens and their links.
-You can reduce this time considerably in following projects.
-Because with zenon you have the possibility to easily transfer elements that have been created to other projects.
+When a project is first created, you need time to create variables, functions, screens and their linking.
+You can also reduce this time considerably with the following projects.
+This is because with zenon, you have the possibility to simply transfer objects that have been created to other projects.

-For example, in many projects you need the standard components of every project, such as screens for the system status or detail screens for hardware components that are used repeatedly (pumps, valves, motors etc.).
+For example, you need standard elements in many projects such as screens for the system status or detailed screens for hardware components that are used repeatedly (pumps, valves, motors, etc.).